 - Step 4: Press the “Power” button again to switch it on and let all the lights stop flickering.

 - Step 5: Once all the lights are stable, relaunch your game and try to connect to Minecraft world.

 Several people have reported getting a gateway error after restarting their router, especially if they are using any static IP connection.
-If you also face that issue, you can follow our complete guide to solve the “Default gateway is not available” error in Windows systems.
+If you also face that issue, you can follow our complete guide to solve the “obtain IP Address” error in Windows systems.